aalbaali/aalbaali.github.io/posts/2023/03/20-rotations-averaging.md

 The examples above demonstrate how the heading representation (i.e., its *parameterization*) affects the "averaging rotation" answer.
 The reason behind this behaviour is discussed in this post and then is followed by presenting a solution to solving this problem, which involves delving into [*Lie groups*](https://en.wikipedia.org/wiki/Lie_group), which are special manifolds.
-These groups are often used in robotics [[1]](#sola-micro-lie-theory), especially when describing rotations.
+These mathematical constructs are often used in robotics [[1]](#sola-micro-lie-theory), especially when describing rotations.
 The subject of Lie groups is an abstract one that is difficult to get into.
 When I was first introduced into the subject, it was difficult to see the motivation behind using such mathematical structures to solve, what seemed to me, as "easy" problems.
 My aim in this post is to motivate Lie groups by introducing them as a solution to the *rotation averaging* problem introduced above.

 The post starts by giving a glimpse into representing heading using complex numbers and matrices known as *rotation matrices*.
-A through derivation of the *arithmetic* mean is then presented, which is then generalized to compute the *on-manifold* mean (since the space of rotations is a manifold).
+A derivation of the *arithmetic* mean is then presented, which is then generalized to compute the *on-manifold* mean (since the space of rotations is a manifold).

 ## Parametrizing headings
 The first challenge in addressing the rotation averaging problem is to address how a rotation is *parametrized*.